taphost/c64/PETSCII.md

 PETSCII (PET Standard Code of Information Interchange) is the character encoding used by Commodore 8-bit computers.
 Unlike ASCII, PETSCII includes extensive control codes, graphic characters, and a unique uppercase/lowercase system.

+The Mapping book includes a handy “Commodore 64word” table (Appendix H) that pairs the SHIFT key and Commodore logo key with BASIC keywords, e.g., SHIFT+A → `PRINT`, Commodore+A → `PRINT#`.
+That table is reproduced in `API.md`, but keep it in mind when you automate keystrokes or describe key combos to an LLM.

 **Key differences from ASCII:**
 - Codes 0-31: Control characters (colors, cursor movement, screen operations)
 - Codes 32-127: Letters, numbers, graphics (shifted vs unshifted behavior)